An Essential Guide to Tipping in Italy

 Concierge: five to 10 euros, depending on service

-The hotel concierge, who can secure restaurant reservations and share insider tips for exploring the best of a city, is a good friend to make.
+The hotel concierge, who can secure restaurant reservations and share insider advice and travel tips, is a good friend to make.
 If you take advantage of the services, tip the concierge five to 10 euros.
 The amount depends on the type of service—how personal or difficult was your request?
 Leave less if it was answered without research or included information readily available to anyone with a map or guidebook.
-Leave more if it was hunting down tickets to a sold-out opera or a hard-to-get table at a Michelin-starred restaurant.
+Leave more if it is solved by hunting down tickets to a sold-out opera or securing a hard-to-get table at a Michelin-starred restaurant.

 Room service waiters: not necessary, but a few coins won’t offend